 Welcome!
-My name is Hannah and I am a Ph.D. candidate in American politics at the University of Notre Dame.
-I work primarily on U.S. state politics, with a particular focus on cue-taking in state legislatures.
-My other research interests include legislative behavior, representation, and network analysis.
+My name is Hannah and I’m a Ph.D. candidate in American politics at the University of Notre Dame.
+I work primarily on U.S. state politics, with a substantive focus on legislative policymaking.
+My other research interests include legislative behavior, representation, and network analysis – particularly network inference.
 I am originally from Indianapolis, Indiana and graduated with honors from Indiana University Bloomington in 2016 with a Bachelor of Arts in Political Science and French.

-Feel free to contact me at firstname.lastname@example.org.
+Please feel free to contact me at firstname.lastname@example.org.